Skip to main content Skip to secondary navigation

 • For projects with sponsor approved PSC budget allocations, sponsor prior approval is required to rebudget any project funds out of the PSC budget category to another category.
 Sponsor prior approval is NOT required to rebudget project funds into the existing PSC budget category from another category, assuming there will be no change in the project's scope of work.

 • If an award has not been approved by a sponsor for PSC, a PI/Depts should not be charging the PSC ET, and in most cases won’t be able to as a result of Stanford PTA setup limits.
 If an existing project without a sponsor approved PSC allocation would like to incur PSC qualifying costs and code them as PSC, sponsor prior approval for the addition of the PSC activity may be required.
-The determination of whether sponsor prior approval is required will be largely determined by if this change is representive of a change in the project’s scope of work and/or if there is a sponsor and/or award level restriction for incurring PSC.
+The determination of whether sponsor prior approval is required will be largely determined by if this change is represenative of a change in the project’s scope of work and/or if there is a sponsor and/or award level restriction for incurring PSC.

 When to Seek Prior Approval for PSC Rebudgeting